ptch05/ptch05/README.md

 # Hi there 👋, I'm Peiman
-I'm passionate about all things coding but right now, working in backend development and learning more about the cloud is my main focus.
+I'm passionate about all things coding but right now, working in web development and learning more about the cloud is my main focus.

 - 📚 Computer Science Student @ City, University of London
 - 🔭 Frontend Developer @ Protesyn Studio – Building a frontend for a "healthier tomorrow"